Flying over Glenfinnan viaduct on Scotland’s Harry Potter train is wicked

 In 1692 the British wizarding community had committed itself to the International statute of secrecy, but at the start of every new year at Hogwarts the skies above Britain were full of broomsticks, carpets and Thestrals, cauldrons dangling from them, flying North.
 Nothing went unnoticed, it was a total nightmare.

 On the edge of Loch Shiel is an 18m high tribute to those who fought in the Jacobite uprising.
-It stands on the point where Bonnie (pretty) Prince Charlie, of the exiled Stuart kings, landed in Scotland in 1745.
-He raised his standard here mustering a Highland rebellion.
+It stands on the point where Bonnie (pretty) Prince Charlie, of the exiled Stuart kings, landed 'home' in Scotland.

-To get close to the monument, and climb it’s narrow stair you need to book a ½ hour tour at the visitor center.
+To get close to the monument, and climb it’s narrow stair, you need to book a ½ hour tour at Glenfinnan visitor center.
 The visitor center describes the

-In July of 1745 Bonnie Prince Charlie landed here, gathered troops and proceeded to steam roller over the British army, at the battle of Prestonpans they were flattened.
-By September he was outside Edinburgh.
+June 22nd 1745, Bonnie Prince Charlie set sail from France aboard the French vessell ‘Du Teillay’.
+In July he landed at Glenfinnan, gathered troops, and proceeded to steam roller over the British army.
+At the battle of Prestonpans they were flattened.
+By September, he was outside Edinburgh 😮

 Our councillors drew up their courage and visited Charlie’s camp, asking for peace.
 Charlie would have none of it.
-So on Sepetember the 17th the councillor returned and the Jacobites swept through the city gates right behind them 🤦
+So on September the 17th the councillors returned empty handed, and the Jacobites swept through the city gates right behind them 🤦

-Charlie was famed, the dashing romantic exiled prince, returned to his ancestral home, Edinburgh.
-He threw some balls at Holyrood palace and
+Charlie was famed, the dashing romantic exiled Prince, returned to his ancestral home, Edinburgh.
+He threw lavish balls at Holyrood Palace 💃, and…

-English smashing Bonnie Prince Charlie was in full bonnie bloom and copies were distibruted throughout Scotland as properganda posters.
+English smashing Bonnie Prince Charlie was in full bonnie bloom, and copies were printed up as posters and distributed throughout Scotland as propaganda.

 However Charlie’s precious headstart on the disorganised establishment was being squandered.
 At the end of October, weather atrocious, the Jacobite army marched down to conquer England.